Geno Smith Player Prop Bets for NFL Week 8 | Seattle vs. Jacksonville 10/31/2021

 Season Stats

-- He's also helped out on the ground, with 34 rushing yards (4.9 ypg) on seven carries.
+- He's also chipped in on the ground, with 34 rushing yards (4.9 ypg) on seven carries.

 - The Seahawks have thrown the football in 53.4% of their plays from scrimmage this year while running the ball 46.6% of the time.
 This offensive attack ranks 16th in the NFL in points scored.